 Sunburn vs. Sun Poisoning: What's the Difference?

-Sunny summer days call for plenty of time outdoors, but plenty of people ignore the call for sunscreen.
 If your body is exposed to too much sunlight, it can cause damage to your skin that can last a lifetime.
-Here are some tips from Community Health Network pediatrician Sheryl King, MD, to help you learn the difference between sunburns and the more serious sun poisoning.
+Here are some tips from Community Health Network pediatrician Sheryl King, MD, to help you learn sunscreen safety and the difference between sunburns and the more serious sun poisoning.

 “If you have pale skin, you really owe it to yourself to apply sunscreen before you go out in the sun,” Dr. King says.
 Melanin is a pigment that is responsible for the color of our skin, but it is also responsible for protecting our bodies against UV rays.
 Fair-skinned people have less melanin than those with darker skin, and are thus more susceptible to burns.

-Melanin also dictates eye color.
+Melanin is also responsible for your eye color.
 If you have green or blue eyes, you may be more sensitive to light than people with darker eyes.
 It’s always important to wear sunglasses to protect your retinas against direct sunlight.